-Douglas College is the college with primary responsibility to serve the almost 600,000 residents living north of the Fraser River from Burnaby to Maple Ridge inclusive.
+Douglas College is the college with primary responsibility to serve 550,000 residents living north of the Fraser River from Burnaby to Maple Ridge inclusive.
 In addition, it serves many students from elsewhere in the Lower Mainland, especially from north Surrey and north Delta, and from around the world.